Jacob1Tm/Jacob-bot/README.md

-# remembed that v2 is still in development and lots or features are not implemented or unfinished
+# remember that v2 is still in development and lots or features are not implemented or unfinished
 English version of readme soon (i think)

 ### Wymagania